xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 			> Notes:
 			>
-			> To run tests with TestCloud Tunnel, check the **Execute with Tunnel for private domain testing** box and refer to [Configure TestCloud Tunnel](https://docs.katalon.com/katalon-studio/docs/testcloud-integration.html#configure-testcloud-tunnel) for detailed instruction.
+			> To run tests using the TestCloud tunnel, check the **Execute with Tunnel for private domain testing** box and refer to [Configure TestCloud Tunnel](https://docs.katalon.com/katalon-studio/docs/testcloud-integration.html#configure-testcloud-tunnel) for detailed instruction.

    * **Authentication**: the API key is auto-filled.

 > Notes:
 >
-> For detailed information on Command Builder, see [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
+> For detailed information on the command builder, see [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).

 3. Click **Generate Command**.